Kurbitz/PDCMAD/README.md

 ![PDC-MAD octopus](PDCMAD-1600x1600.png)
 ## Description

-An in-depth paragraph about your project and overview of use.
+PDC-MAD is a project that will help future development of anomaly detection algorithms for server data by simulating "normal" data with the ability to inject anomalous data.
+With the built in anomaly detection module you can trigger any self-defined anomaly detection algorithms.
+Both simulated and anomaly data are stored in [InfluxDB](#services) and visualized as graphs with [Grafana](#services).

+It can either simulate in real-time or in batches.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+- [Docker](https://docs.docker.com/get-docker/): In order to run the docker stack.
+- [Go 1.20](https://go.dev/doc/install): In order to run Simba and Nala as a standalone.

 ### Installing
+This program is working on Windows 10 and 11 but the documentation for it will assume that you are a Linux user.
 #### Pre-requisites
 Clone PDC-MAD repository to desired location.
-Go to the repository root.
-Before deploying the containers you need to define the environment variables for the docker stack.
-There is a .env_example in the docker folder so you know the general structure.
+Before deploying the containers you need to define the environment variables for the docker stack by creating a `.env` file.
+There is a `.env_example` in the docker folder so you know the general structure.
 They are further explained in the [Environment Variables](#environment-variables) section.

 #### Docker stack
 First step is to build nala.
 This needs to be done from the repository root folder because of shared dependencies.